jahtz/pypxml/docs/DOCUMENTATION.md

 - `pagetype` - Type of the elements to find.
 - `recursive` - If set, search in all child elements.
 Defaults to False.
+- `attributes` - Named arguments which represent the attributes that the elements must have.

 **Returns**: